 Some canoe history

-The Canadian canoe has been around ever since North American native peoples discovered that birch bark and spruce could be turned into a boat, and canoe users have always helped their craft along on downwind trips by holding up a bush or a blanket.
+The Canadian canoe has been around ever since North American native peoples discovered that birch bark and spruce could be turned into a boat.
+See Building in Birchbark.
+Canoe users have always helped their craft along on downwind trips by holding up a bush or a blanket.
 Today, adding a temporary bolt-on rig for lake sailing is a popular summer activity.

 In the 19th century, leisure users started to put a very small mast and sail onto canoes and short wide kayaks.
 At first these were gentle little craft up to about 4.6 m long that you could sail downwind, or across the wind, while seated inside the cockpit.
 You could carry one around on your shoulder quite easily.